Proximal Vs Distal Convoluted Tubule

 Hormonal regulation plays a significant role in both PCT and DCT function.
 While the PCT is less directly influenced by hormones compared to the DCT, hormonal signals can still affect its activity indirectly.
 The DCT, however, is highly responsive to several key hormones:

 • Aldosterone: This steroid hormone, secreted by the adrenal cortex, stimulates sodium reabsorption and potassium secretion in the DCT.
-It plays a critical role in regulating blood pressure and electrolyte balance.
+It plays a critical role in regulating blood pressure and electrolyte balance And that's really what it comes down to.
+Less friction, more output..

 • Parathyroid Hormone (PTH): This hormone is secreted by the parathyroid glands in response to low blood calcium levels.
 PTH stimulates calcium reabsorption in the DCT, contributing to the maintenance of calcium homeostasis.